Latest Covid-19 Guidance from Brass Bands England

 According to guidance, what is classed as a venue?

 Anywhere a band meets to play.
-There is no specific definition, but all venues must follow COVID-secure guidelines.
+There is no specific definition, but all venues must comply with health and safety legislation.
 This might include community facilities, owned bandrooms, local concert halls etc.

 What difference does it make whether we own our bandroom or venue we are renting?

 What difference does it make whether we are a charity or business, or neither?

 There is now no difference in terms of Covid guidance.
 This was in an early version of the DCMS guidelines and has now been clarified to include any formal organisation (i.e. has a committee or a constitution etc. including non-registered charities or community groups).

 Do we need to do a risk assessment and are templates available?

 Yes.
 All activity must have a risk assessment in place to comply with health and safety legislation

 Can different groups play together or one after another?
 For example, a youth band followed by a senior band.